comodoro/FractalZoo/CONTRIBUTING.md

 Contributing to FractalZoo
 ==========================
 Contributions are always welcome.
+You can pick an issue or create one and resolve it with a pull request.
+Just please try to stick to standard Java code style, maybe even adjust neighboring lines if they do not look good.
+But no pull requests just for the sake of pretty code.

 Currently the easiest way is to add new fractal classes.
-Either to the package com.draabek.fractal.canvas.instance as subclasses of CanvasFractal (BitmapDrawFractal), or to app/src/main/assets/ as glsl files.
+Either as subclasses of CanvasFractal, or to app/src/main/assets/ as glsl files.
 The fractal then needs to be added to src/main/res/raw/fractallist.json to be visible to the app (no fancy automatic class loading, not yet anyway).

 There can be parameters, see fractallist.json, of which centerX, centerY, and scale are special - they will provide the respective functionalities